Screen Hero: 2008: four-year-old season

 After a break of eleven months, Screen Hero returned in the Shikotsuko Tokubetsu over 2600 metres at Sapporo Racecourse on 16 August 2008 and recorded his best win up to that time as he defeated B B Falcon and nine others.
 In his next two races he finished second to Biennale over 2600 metres at Sapporo in September and was then beaten a nose by Jaguar Mail in the October Stakes over 2400 metres at Tokyo.

-By late autumn, Susumu Yano had retired and Screen Hero entered the stable of the first-season trainer Yuichi Shikato.
+By late autumn, Susumu Yano had retired and Screen Hero entered the stable of the first-season trainer Yūichi Shikato.
 On 9 November he was ridden by Masayoshi Ebina when he contested the Copa Republica Argentina, a Grade II handicap race over 2500 metres at Tokyo.
 The colt recorded his first win at Graded level as he came home one and a half lengths clear of Jaguar Mail with Al Nasrain a neck away in third.